redsanket/spark/external/storm/guide/onboarding/index.rst

 On-Boarding
 ===========

-.. _hbase_getting_started-installation:
+..
+Status: first draft.
+The Dopplr form section may need to be removed or altered.
+   Currently, I've been told that the form is not to be used, but by the time the documentation is finished, the team may be using the form again, but a different version, so I've left the section in the documentation for the time being (08/26/14).

 In this chapter, we'll show you how to get on-board to the non-production environment for Storm.
+After you're done, we also show you what steps to take to get on-boarded for production.

-The process make take several days based on your request and the response of the Grid team.
+The process of on-boarding may take several days based on your request and the response of the Grid team.
 In the future, the on-boarding process to Storm will be automated, and thus, automatic.

+.. _onboarding-create:

 Creating a Storm Project
 ========================